 At a packed hearing in Washington, D.C., moms told EPA officials in no uncertain terms to protect the air their babies breathe and help stop climate change by leaving current vehicle greenhouse gas standards and fuel efficiency requirements alone.

-“I like cars, but I don’t like pollution,” testified Trisha Sheehan, National Field Manager for Moms Clean Air Force, as her adorable 6-month old son, Lincoln fidgeted on her lap.
+“I like cars, but I don’t like pollution,” testified Trisha Dello Iacono, National Field Manager for Moms Clean Air Force, as her adorable 6-month old son, Lincoln fidgeted on her lap.
 “Tailpipe pollution degrades air quality, triggers asthma attacks, and makes climate change worse.
 As a parent, I am very concerned about climate change, which threatens the health and future of my children…We need to do everything we can to limit the pollution that is warming our planet and harming our families.”

 That “everything” includes reducing the carbon dioxide (CO2) cars emit when they burn gasoline, and increasing the number of miles a vehicle travels on every gallon of gasoline burned.
 Cars and light trucks are a critical target here because almost 30% of greenhouse gases comes from transportation.